 Frequently Asked Questions

 Here at APHC, we do not have any visiting hours set.
 You are welcome to come visit anytime.

 How do I find out about the activities provided for the resident?

 We strive to create social programs and individualized activities to match the capabilities and needs of each resident.
-This also has a powerful impact in the healing process of those residents involved in some type of rehabilitation.
-Specific activities include: active resident councils, musical performances, current events update- reading the newspaper, singing exercises, fitness activities, stretching exercises, religious meetings, outside entertainment, games, trivia, history, and volunteer involvement.
+This also has a powerful impact on the healing process of those residents involved in some type of rehabilitation.
+Specific activities include active resident councils, musical performances, current events update- reading the newspaper, singing exercises, fitness activities, stretching exercises, religious meetings, outside entertainment, games, trivia, history, and volunteer involvement.
 We also strongly encourage families to participate with the residents in various activities.

 A monthly calendar is posted to keep residents informed of upcoming events such as birthday parties, movies, musical programs, outings, candlelight dinners, ice cream socials, and other special events.
 We always welcome friends and families to visit and attend special events.

 What role does Social Services play at Aneta Parkview Health Center?

 Our social service team assists both residents and their families during transitional periods.
 They also provide essential information, manage requests and concerns, help in care and discharge planning for each resident.
 They can arrange professional services for dental, vision, podiatry, audiology, power of attorney, dementia assessment, psychosocial and psychiatric evaluation, and individual therapy.

 How is the laundry done?
 Can family members take laundry home to do?